Insect morphology: Coupling, folding, and other features

 In many insect species, the forewing and hindwing are coupled together, which improves the aerodynamic efficiency of flight.
 The most common coupling mechanism (e.g., Hymenoptera and Trichoptera) is a row of small hooks on the forward margin of the hindwing, or "hamuli", which lock onto the forewing, keeping them held together (hamulate coupling).
 In some other insect species (e.g., Mecoptera, Lepidoptera, and some Trichoptera) the jugal lobe of the forewing covers a portion of the hindwing (jugal coupling), or the margins of the forewing and hindwing overlap broadly (amplexiform coupling), or the hindwing bristles, or frenulum, hook under the retaining structure or retinalucum on the forewing.

 When at rest, the wings are held over the back in most insects, which may involve longitudinal folding of the wing membrane and sometimes also transverse folding.
 Folding may sometimes occur along the flexion lines.
 Though fold lines may be transverse, as in the hindwings of beetles and earwigs, they are normally radial to the base of the wing, allowing adjacent sections of a wing to be folded over or under each other.
 The commonest fold line is the jugal fold, situated just behind the third anal vein, although, most Neoptera have a jugal fold just behind vein 3A on the forewings.
 It is sometimes also present on the hindwings.
 Where the anal area of the hindwing is large, as in Orthoptera and Blattodea, the whole of this part may be folded under the anterior part of the wing along a vannal fold a little posterior to the claval furrow.
 In addition, in Orthoptera and Blattodea, the anal area is folded like a fan along the veins, the anal veins being convex, at the crests of the folds, and the accessory veins concave.
 Whereas the claval furrow and jugal fold are probably homologous in different species, the vannal fold varies in position in different taxa.
-Folding is produced by a muscle arising on the pleuron and inserted into the third axillary sclerite in such a waythat, when it contracts, the sclerite pivots about its points of articulation with the posterior notal process and the second axillary sclerite.
+Folding is produced by a muscle arising on the pleuron and inserted into the third axillary sclerite in such a way that when it contracts, the sclerite pivots about its points of articulation with the posterior notal process and the second axillary sclerite.

 As a result, the distal arm of the third axillary sclerite rotates upwards and inwards, so that finally its position is completely reversed.
 The anal veins are articulated with this sclerite in such a way that when it moves they are carried with it and become flexed over the back of the insect.
 Activity of the same muscle in flight affects the power output of the wing and so it is also important in flight control.
 In orthopteroid insects, the elasticity of the cuticle causes the vannal area of the wing to fold along the veins.
 Consequently, energy is expended in unfolding this region when the wings are moved to the flight position.
 In general, wing extension probably results from the contraction of muscles attached to the basilar sclerite or, in some insects, to the subalar sclerite.